Sangam Jagarlamudi

 Sangam Jagarlamudi is a village in Guntur district of the Indian state of Andhra Pradesh.
 It is located in Tenali mandal of Tenali revenue division.
 It forms a part of Andhra Pradesh Capital Region.

 Geography

-Sangam Jagarlamudi is situated to the west Tenali, at 16.2396°N 80.5855°E. The village is spread over an area of 3.70 km2.
+Sangam Jagarlamudi is situated to the west of Tenali, at 16.2396°N 80.5855°E. The village is spread over an area of 3.70 km2.
 The Buckingham Canal and the Tungabhadra drain confluence near the village.
 The summer storage tank at the village supplies water to Guntur Municipal Corporation.